Deception Tip 43:

 It’s the conscious that justifies these things, that says, “No, it’s just a white lie” or “No, no one’s really going to get hurt by that lie” or “It’s a lie of no significance”, it’s still a lie, it doesn’t matter.
 So, the truth will come out via the unconscious, via signs of body language leakage that you can pick up on and use to discover the truth.

 So, we talked about the back of the neck, when liars say these words, oftentimes, they’ll reach their hand and put it on the back of their neck.
 You see this all the time, sometimes in movies and in other situations usually, it’s around like politics or political meetings, like city council meeting, stuff like that where people are all together in those rooms.

 They’re asking questions, they’re talking to someone, there’s a panel and they’re up in the front of the room behind their little podiums or desks or whatever.
 Everybody else is in the stands or in the seating area and one person or two people are talking, like a courtroom situation that type of a visual.
 You’ll always see someone putting their hand to the back of the neck when answering a question.

-In that case, they are an outlier, there an exception to the rule which means that you’re probably not going to witness a lot of signs of deception when they lie because it’s so natural for them.
-However, other people, they are going to demonstrate these signs because they have a lot of stress and tension and uncertainty.
+In that case, they are an outlier, there is an exception to the rule which means that you’re probably not going to witness a lot of signs of deception when they lie because it’s so natural for them.
+However, other people, are going to demonstrate these signs because they have a lot of stress and tension, and uncertainty.